PREDICT-EPFL/piqp/docs/_pages/interfaces/python/installation.md

 # export CMAKE_ARGS="-DBUILD_WITH_BLASFEO=ON"
 python3 -m pip install .
 ```
-This will build and install pipq.
+This will build and install piqp.
 Alternatively, also a wheel can be build using
 ```shell
 python3 -m build --wheel
 ```